-Least Serious

-Most Serious
+Least Serious Most Serious

 Here is a ruler with six spaces on it (Hand ruler to respondent.) and several cards with kinds of crimes on them.
 (Hand crime cards to respondent.)
 The space at the right end of the ruler, number six, is for crimes that you think are most serious.
 If you think the crime listed on the card is most serious, put it in the space at the right-hand end of the ruler.
-The space at the left-hand end of the ruler is for crimes that you think are least serious.
-If you think the card is least serious, put the card in the space at the ruler.
-If you think the crime listed on the card in the space at the left-hand end of the ruler.
+The space at the lefthand end of the ruler is for crimes that you think are least serious.
+If you think the crime listed on the card is least serious, put the card in the space at the left-hand end of the ruler.
 If you think the offense falls somewhere in between, just put it in the space that matches how serious you think that offense is.
 If you change your mind, just put the card where you think it goes.